aosabook/500lines/image-filters/image-filters.markdown

 [development
 process](http://photography.tutsplus.com/tutorials/step-by-step-guide-to-developing-black-and-white-t-max-film--photo-2580)
 converts the silver salts to metallic silver, creating the negative.
-The negative has light and dark areas of the image inverted.
-Once the negatives have been developed, there is another series of steps to reverse the image back and print it.
+The negative has the light and dark areas of the image inverted.
+Once the negatives have been developed, there is another series of steps to reverse the image and print it.

 ### Photographs, the Digital Way